AgalmicVentures/Werk/README.md

 thread into a background thread, and done asynchronously.
 Components that require I/O should be designed with this in mind.
 * In the same vein, `new` generally should not be called after initialization.
-This has advantages besides avoid a possible `sbrk()` call; for example, it guarantees that the application won't fail after startup by running out of memory.
+This has advantages besides avoiding a possible `sbrk()` call; for example, it guarantees that the application will not fail after startup by running out of memory.

 ## Components